asinha94/asinha94/README.md

 ![](https://raw.githubusercontent.com/asinha94/asinha94/master/banner.gif)

 Hi!
 My name is Anuraag Sinha.
 I am a Computer Engineer who enjoys pulling things apart to see how they work.
+At my dayjob I work at a startup that develops a CDN that can be deployed to the outskirts of the internet(e.g a train) to enable a better video streaming experience.

-Fine me at
+Find me at
 <a href="https://www.linkedin.com/in/anuraagsinha/" target="blank"><img align="center" src="https://cdn-icons-png.flaticon.com/512/174/174857.png" alt="LinkedIn" height="20" width="20" /></a>
 <a href="https://www.github.com/asinha94" target="blank"><img align="center" src="https://cdn-icons-png.flaticon.com/512/25/25231.png" alt="Github" height="20" width="20" /></a>